 We extend our reach globally to fully understand the research landscape so that we may influence and strengthen the science, resulting in more cures for children.
 Solving Kids' Cancer fosters the development of innovative clinical trials that bring more effective treatments to children both in the U.S., Europe and beyond.

 The inspiration for John London in co-founding Solving Kids' Cancer belongs solely to his daughter, Penelope, who once told him "I want no one to feel yucky, Daddy."
-Those words drove bot John and his wife, Catherine, to make sure that no other children and families suffer the loss his family had to endure with the passing of Penelope.
+Those words drove both John and his wife, Catherine, to make sure that no other families suffer the loss his family had to endure with the passing of Penelope.
 As Chairman of the Board of Directors, John has primary responsibilities with SKC that include leadership and overall management of organizational governance, compliance, donor cultivation, and fundraising.
 John also serves as a strategic advisor in all areas of therapeutic development.
-John is a Portfolio Manager at Hudson Bay Capital.
 He has an MBA from The Wharton School of Business, University of Pennsylvania and a Bachelor of Arts from Brown University.

 Scott Kennedy co-founded Solving Kids’ Cancer as a tribute to his son Hazen, who was diagnosed with neuroblastoma at age 3.
-As Director of Missions and Programs, Scott is integrally involved in the identification, funding, and management of the organization's scientific programs.
+As Executive Director, Scott is integrally involved in the identification, funding, and management of the organization's scientific programs.
 He has a BS in Chemistry and Psychology from Indiana University and an MBA from the Asian Institute of Management.

 Scientific Advisory Board

 Baylor College of Medicine

 Mark Kieran, MD, PhD

 Rimas J. Orentas, PhD

 Seattle Children's Research Institute